act65/masters-thesis/notes/general/rl-and-lp.md

 It turns out the problem of finding an optimal control within a MDP, can be solved via linear programming.
-At first, this seems surprising, other optimisation strategies, for example policy iteration and value iteration, are not linear with respect to the policy.
-So how can linear programming be applied?
+At first, this seems surprising, other optimisation strategies for RL, for example policy iteration and value iteration, are not linear with respect to the policy.
+So how and why can linear programming be applied?

 Putterman 19?? showed that ...